SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Controlling_remote_access.md

    - *DataMiner Cube (desktop app)*: Enable or disable remote access to the DataMiner System(s) via the desktop app.

-   - *Remote Cube allowed IPs*: Only available if the *DataMiner Cube (desktop app)* setting is enabled.
-This setting allows you to restrict access to the DMS based on specified IP addresses.
+   - *Restict by IP address*: Only available if the *DataMiner Cube (desktop app)* setting is enabled.
+This setting allows you to restrict remote access to the DMS via the desktop app based on the specified client public IP addresses.
+   > [!NOTE]
+   > Only public IP addresses can be specified

      When enabled, click the *Manage* button to access the list of IP addresses permitted for remote access to the DMS.